iskana/SlideSort/SS_v1/readme.txt

 7. Lisence

-SLIDESORT is freely available both for academic and commercial user.
+SLIDESORT is freely available both for academic and commercial users.
-Lisencing is necessary if SLIDESORT is redistributed for commercial purpose.
 Redistributions in binary form must reproduce the above copyright notice.